cccu-uk/U10130_FCP_Practicals/content/Introduction/Intro.md

 ### Top menu bar

-The menu bar at the top of the page provides some icons for interacting with the book.
+The menu bar at the top of the page provides some icons for interacting with this mdBook.
 The icons displayed will depend on the settings of how the book was generated.

 | Icon | Description |